srinagapriya06122006/week2/README.md

 ---

-##  How to Run
+## ▶️ How to Run

-1. Download dataset from the link above
+1. Download the dataset from the link above.
-2. Extract it into a folder named `dataset/`
+2. Extract it into a folder named `dataset/`.
-3. Open `model.ipynb` in Jupyter Notebook / Google Colab
+3. Open the `model.ipynb` notebook in Jupyter Notebook or Google Colab.
 4. Run all cells to:

-    Load dataset
+   * ✅ Load the dataset
-    Train CNN model
+   * ✅ Train the CNN model
-    Evaluate model accuracy
+   * ✅ Evaluate model accuracy

 ---

-##  Improvements Done by Me (as required by Week 2 task)
+## 🚀 Improvements Done (as per Week 2 Task)

- Data augmentation applied
+* ✅ Applied data augmentation
- Used train-test split for fair evaluation
+* ✅ Used train-test split for fair model evaluation
- Added dropout to reduce overfitting
+* ✅ Introduced dropout layers to reduce overfitting
- Used Google Drive dataset link due to GitHub upload limit Organized project into clean folder structure
+* ✅ Hosted dataset externally due to GitHub file size limits
+* ✅ Clean and organized project structure

 ---

-## Output Example
+## 📸 Output Example

-(Add screenshot later)
+*(Add screenshot later)*

 Example:

 ```
 Test Accuracy = 91.42%

-Input: plastic bottle → Output: Plastic
+Input: plastic bottle
+Predicted Output: Plastic
 ```

 ---

-##  Author
+## 👩‍💻 Author

 **Srinagapriya**
 AI & Data Science Virtual Internship – Week 2 Submission